Dejvvit13/ProjectScrum/README.md

 # The Elements Game
-Team project made by using Agile Scrum metodology by three creative Junior Developers in Java
+Team project made by using Agile Scrum methodology by three creative Junior Developers in Java